AurelieGIRAUD/Copilot-Studio-Cost_Projection_Calculator/README.md

+# DISCLAIMER

+This tool provides indicative, non-binding cost estimates based on user inputs and publicly available Microsoft pricing.
+Actual pricing, terms, and usage costs may change at any time.
+Estimates are for informational purposes only and must be validated with official Microsoft documentation or an authorized representative.
+No guarantee of accuracy is provided, and no liability is accepted for decisions made based on these projections.

 # Copilot Studio Cost Projection Calculator

 Interactive 3-year cost projection calculator for Microsoft Copilot Studio.
 Compare 5 payments options with detailed scenario analysis.